-Here are some of the District's more noteworthy accomplishments since I was elected in 2004.
+Here are some of the District's more noteworthy accomplishments since I was first elected in 2004.

 The Commission has cut the tax 68%.
 This has saved the District’s taxpayers more than $5 million over several years.
 How is this possible given the current state of the economy?
 Very carefully thought out budgeting is how.
 Here is a link to a draft of the 2010 budget.
 As you can see $10,500,000.00 of the budget are funds carried over.
 Every dollar is earmarked.
 Most is earmarked for projects either in the design stage, in the process of permitting or permitted that will soon be started.
 Today such projects are hugely expensive largely because of the permitting process.
 Other factors run up costs as well.
 For instance it costs more than a million dollars just to prepare and move a dredge into place so it can begin operating.
 Because it takes years to obtain permits the District is careful to allocate the needed funds years in advance.
 To not operate this way would cause the District to come up short when it came time to pay for a project.
 To give the reader a better idea of what's going on here's a link to some of the projects in the pipeline and a few that the District completed while I was on the Commission.
 Basically the Inlet District managed to allocate sufficient funds to comply with all state and federal mandates and improve the Inlet and its environs while lowering taxes.

 The Commission settled, rather than appealed, an inverse condemnation lawsuit that had been filed against it in 1995 by some property owners South of the Sebastian Inlet.
 Although the plaintiffs won the case in 2003, before I was ever on the Commission, the matter hadn’t been settled completely by the time I was elected in 2004.
 After I was sworn in a settlement was worked out that saved the taxpayers over $400 thousand in direct costs.
 The District saved much more than that simply by not appealing (we would have lost on appeal).